gmjjatin/cbh-take-home-project/Ticket_Breakdown.md

 ### Ticket no. 2 : Create an endpoint getCustomIdByAgentAndFacility
 <hr />

-This endpoint will take agent id , facility id and will return the customId label if exists in the CUSTOMID table else it will return null.
+This endpoint will take agent id , facility id and will return the customId label if it exists in the CUSTOMID table else it will return null.

 `getCustomIdByAgentAndFacility(agentId,facilityId){
     returns customId or null